George D. S. Henderson: Education and academic career

 Educated at the University of Aberdeen (BA, 1953), University of London (MA, 1956) and Cambridge (MA & PhD, 1961), George Henderson went on to have a long career in academia.
 He was a Research Fellow at the Barber Institute of Fine Arts, University of Birmingham, 1960-1961, a Lecturer in the History of Art at the University of Manchester, 1963-1966, and a Lecturer in Art History at the University of Edinburgh, 1966-1973.

 Henderson was appointed to Cambridge University as a Lecturer in the History of Art and Fellow of Downing College in 1974, having previously worked at Downing College for a brief period in the early 1960s.

 Henderson was a Visiting Lecturer at the Courtauld Institute of Art and has donated photographs to the Conway Library which are currently being digitised as part of the Courtauld Connects project.

 In 1984 he was a founding member of the steering committee of the Harlaxton Medieval Symposium, an annual event held at Harlaxton Manor started by Pamela Tudor-Craig.

 Awards and honours

 A book to honour his work was published in 2001, New Offerings, Ancient Treasures: Studies in Medieval Art for George Henderson, edited by Paul Binski and William Noel and he is also recognised in The Grove Encyclopedia of Medieval Art and Architecture as being an influence on the art historian and medievalist Michael Camille.

 Personal life

-George Henderson is married to Isabel Henderson, Fellow Emerita of Newnham College, Cambridge and an eminent academic in her own right.
+George Henderson is married to Isabel Henderson OBE, Fellow Emerita of Newnham College, Cambridge and an eminent academic in her own right.
 The Guardian, when reviewing the book she co-authored with her husband, The Art of the Picts: Sculpture and Metalwork in Early Medieval Scotland, described her as ‘the great doyenne of Pictish art’.
+They have two children: Katherine Henderson (physician) and Matthew Henderson, a British Diplomat and Orientalist.